in which the 7 is her individual identification number, the i. is her place as eldest child, and the superscript 2 marks her as the second generation.

 Reconstruction, and into the Gilded Age.

 Lots more work remains to be done on this page, but it continues to grow, thanks largely to other Paxson descendants who share helpful information with me.
 A warning: I have not done a lot of this research myself, so cannot vouch for every factoid that I've posted.
+Eventually I may be able to do a complete census search, but that has not happened yet.

 There are fewer members posted in the Seventh Generation, the last third of the nineteenth century and into the twentieth.

 Much of this has come from cousins, or from the web, and I have not had time to check it all myself.
 It is only posted in this early form in the hopes of eliciting additional information and corrections from readers who find their own grandparents or great grandparents or even great great grandparents listed there.
-I do not intend to continue this web page very far into the twentieth century with the eighth generation as some of these relatives are still living.
-However, I have recently started to keep a record off line.

 Photographs are being made available, as they come to hand.
 If you have relevant pictures that you would be willing to share, please contact me.